skgrange/rmweather/cran-comments.md

 ## New package version

-This is a package update to add a function and move messaging and progress bars to the **cli** package.
+This is a package update to update the email address for the author and maintainer of the package.
+Please note that the old email address (`stuart.grange@york.ac.uk`) is no longer active and cannot be reached.

 ## Test environments

-  - Local, Ubuntu 22.04.4 LTS, R 4.4.0
+  - Local, Ubuntu 22.04.4 LTS, R 4.4.2

-  - `rhub::rhub_check`, ubuntu-latest, macos-13, macos-latest, windows-latest, Fedora Linux 38 (R-devel), Ubuntu 22.04.4 LTS (R-4.4.0)
+  - `rhub::rhub_check`, ubuntu-latest, macos-13, macos-latest, macos-arm64, windows-latest, Fedora Linux 38 (R-devel), Ubuntu 22.04.5 LTS (R-4.4.2), Ubuntu 22.04.5 LTS (R-4.4.3 beta (2025-02-18 r87748))

 ## R CMD check results